ece1786-2024/SurveyDash/README.md

 ```

 This will download the basic information of the papers from ArXiv and save them in a file named `papers.txt.json`.

+User need to input all reference paper titles